rogerwelin/rogerwelin.github.io/_posts/2018-03-13-golang-websockets.markdown

 $ curl -H "Accept: application/json" -XPOST -d '{"longitude": 18.063240, "latitude": 59.334591}' localhost:8844/longlat
 {% endhighlight %}

 Head over to the browser and see the result.
-Try a couple of other curl's and see how we successfully pushes data to the client without needing to reaload the page :octocat:
+Try a couple of other curl's and see how we successfully push data to the client without needing to reaload the page :octocat: